VijthanKurrshanth/Stealth-SDC-Sem6/questionnaire-app/back-end/README.md

-# Instructions to Run backend
+# Instructions to Run the backend

 ## Add environment variables for the database